Stacked glass payment cards with a dinar symbol, ancient facade silhouette, and Jordanian flag

 Top 5 Crypto Cards in Jordan

-Jordan's 2025 Virtual Assets Transactions Regulation Law (effective September 14, 2025) created one of the Arab world's three regulated crypto markets, but it also codified up to 25% capital gains tax - making ether.fi's borrow-to-spend the most tax-efficient card in the country.
-The JOD-USD peg (held since 1995) means USDC funding carries near-zero currency risk, while Kolo's 5% BTC cashback at $0 annual and 0% FX offers the strongest free option.
+Jordan's 2025 Virtual Assets Transactions Regulation Law (effective September 14, 2025) created one of the Arab world's three regulated crypto markets, but it also codified up to 25% capital gains tax, which makes ether.fi's borrow-to-spend the most tax-efficient card in the country.
+The JOD-USD peg (held since 1995) means USDC funding carries near-zero currency risk, while Kolo's 2% BTC cashback at $0 annual and 0% FX remains a simple free BTC option.

 Tria Signature delivers 4.5% yield-linked rewards with 0% FX at $109/year.
 Crypto.com Icy adds 4% cashback and AMM lounge access for the tech professionals in King Hussein Business Park and Abdali who fly frequently.
-KAST works for younger Jordanian users who want a free 2% prepaid card while avoiding staking-led economics.
+KAST works for younger Jordanian users who want a free 1.5% USD cashback prepaid card (capped at $2,000/month of spend) while avoiding staking-led economics.

 Kolo Card